ubports/click/doc/file-format.rst

 of package filesystem tarballs; the package manager should silently filter it out if present.
 (Rationale: scanning the filesystem tarball in advance is likely to impose a performance cost, especially for large packages.)

+The package manager should ensure that all unpacked files and directories are group- and world-readable, and (if owner-executable) also group- and world-executable.
+(Rationale: since packages are unpacked as a dedicated user not used when running applications, and since packages cannot write to their own unpack directories, any files that aren't world-readable are unusable.)